 - Garden Suburb INFANT School»

-- Back to School on March 8th 2021 Managing Risks related to Covid-19»
+- Back to School in September 2021 Managing Risks related to Covid-19»

-Back to School on March 8th 2021 Managing Risks related to Covid-19
+Back to School in September 2021 Managing Risks related to Covid-19

 On this page, you can find out about the measures we have put in place to keep our school safe, and give you very important organisational information.